The Reward-Based Crowdfunding Guide

 This can help establish your customer base and build brand awareness.
 If donors get really excited about your product, they may do a lot of your marketing for you by talking about it on social media.
 When this happens, not only are you generating money, but you’re also getting free advertising.

-Rewards crowdfunding can also enable you to get consumer feedback during the early stages of product development to help you make it as good as it can be.
+Rewards crowdfunding can also enable you to get consumer feedback during the early stages of product development to help you optimize your product.

 Cons